Fayose sacks all his commissioners - Nigeria Today

 Fayose sacks all his commissioners

-Gov Ayodele Fayose on Sunday sacked all his commissioners, two years after he appointed majority of them It was the first cabinet overhaul by the administration since it came into power on Oct 16, 2014.
-The News Agency of Nigeria, (NAN) reports that the development, which was with immediate effect, was announced in a statement…
+Governor Ayodele Fayose has sacked his commissioners, two years after he appointed majority of them.

-The post Fayose sacks all his commissioners appeared first on The Herald Nigeria.
+The post Fayose sacks all his commissioners appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share